DANYSR8/ENEE_3141_DigiComm/Lab 6 SNR_BER/Lab 6 SNR_BER .md

-# Lab 5 Emmona Telecomuncations QPSK and QAM
+# Lab 6 Emmona Telecomuncations BER and SNR

 ## Introduction
-This lab aims to take the concepts of ASK and FSK modulation and applying them to an Emona 101/C Telecommuncations Experimenter.
+This lab aims to take the concepts of SNR and BER modulation and applying them to an Emona 101/C Telecommuncations Experimenter.
 This device is an Hands-On Modern Analog & Digital Telecomuunication Devices that contains a vareity of moduldule than can be used to modulated and demodulates signals.
 The overall device that can be seen below, is an educational tool that is used to teach students learn about communcations and telecommunication principles, with out havig tools be confuser or held down with some of the more complicated mathmaitical princples.
 In essence this device creates an layer of abstraction helpful in breaking down the concepts.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/93b115e8-e2ff-4734-a4a3-a36fa6de4f08)